snooze6214/GateAnswerExtension/README.md

 OR

-watch this video: https://www.youtube.com/watch?v=WgPzONbViIA (thankyou GO Classes for the shouthout <3>)
+watch this video: https://www.youtube.com/watch?v=WgPzONbViIA (thankyou GO Classes for the shoutout <3)

 ## where are the answers from:
 the answers are scraped from the gate overflow website using scrape.py